ajay-menon-iitkgp/OET_Sys-MoDEL/DOCUMENTATION.md

     - Verify that the `elevationData.mat` and `exportedVariables.csv` files are in the same `$CASE` directory as the WEC-Sim simulation.
     - The remaining setup involves the standard WEC-Sim workflow - create a Simulink model `float.slx`, create the `\hydroData` sub-dir with the `rm3.h5` HDF5 file, and create the `\geometry` sub-dir with the 'float.stl' mesh file saved in it.
 The user can refer to the repository's `\tutorial` directory for the example setup.

-5. Run the WEC-Sim simulation from the `$CASE` directory by either executing the `wecSim` function on the MATLAB command line or running the `PostProcessor Script - 2 (cont'd)` section of `Processor.m`.
+5. Run the WEC-Sim simulation from the `$CASE` directory by either executing the `wecSim` function on the MATLAB command line or running the `PostProcessor Script - 2` section of `Processor.m`.
 6. Once the WEC-Sim simulation finishes, the user can plot a series of comparisons by running the `PostProcessor Script - 3` section.
 Sample plots are included in the `\tutorial\Validation Images` directory of this repository.
 Note that the final results may vary since a random wave elevation profile is generated each time.
 To generate repeatable waves, the user can fix the local and global seeds defined for each wave component in the OET source code.

 Feedback, clarifications, and issues may be brought to the attention of the development team using the 'Issues' board of this repository.